Status and phase

 Willing and able to provide written informed consent.

-Are at risk for invasive fungal infections (IFIs), with one of the following:
+Are at risk for invasive fungal infections (IFIs), by virtue of acquired or inherited immunocompromising condition including but not limited to the following:

-Has suspected invasive mould infection (IMI) as defined by one or both of the following:
+Has suspected or confirmed mould infection (IMI) supported by one or both of the following:

-8. A WOCBP must have a negative highly sensitive serum pregnancy test (β-human chorionic gonadotropin) at screening and a negative urine pregnancy test on Day -1 before study drug administration.
+A WOCBP must have a negative pregnancy test (highly sensitive serum β-human chorionic gonadotropin or a urine test) during both the current hospitalization AND on Day -1 before study drug administration.

-10. Male participants must be vasectomized or agree to abstain from intercourse or if engaging in sexual activity that has risk of pregnancy, must agree to use a double barrier method and agree not to donate sperm during the study and for at least 120 days after study drug administration.
+Male participants must be vasectomized or agree to abstain from intercourse or if engaging in sexual activity that has risk of pregnancy, must agree to use a double barrier method (e.g. condom and spermicide) and agree not to donate sperm during the study and for at least 120 days after study drug administration.

 Exclusion criteria